tailcallhq/tailcallhq.github.io/docs/deployment/tailcall-on-aws.md

 ![token.png](../../static/images/aws/token.png)

+### Terraform Organization and Workspace

-3. Now to create an organization, go to the [Organizations section in Settings](https://app.terraform.io/app/organizations) and click on `Create organization`.
+1. To create an organization, go to the [Organizations section in Settings](https://app.terraform.io/app/organizations) and click on `Create organization`.

 ![terra-org.png](../../static/images/aws/terra-org.png)

-4. Fill in the organization name and email and click on `Create organization`.
+2. Fill in the organization name and email and click on `Create organization`.

 ![create-org.png](../../static/images/aws/create-org.png)

-5. Now that you have created an organization, you will be presented with the following page for creating a workspace.
+3. Now that you have created an organization, you will be presented with the following page for creating a workspace.
 Click on `CLI-Driven Workflow`, since the github action which we will be using for deployment, [tailcallhq/gh-action](https://github.com/tailcallhq/gh-action), uses the terraform CLI.

 ![workflow.png](../../static/images/aws/workflow.png)

-6. Fill in the workspace name.
+4. Fill in the workspace name.
 By default the project will be set to `Default Project`, if you have any project in terraform cloud, you can select that project, otherwise continue with the `Default Project` and click on `Create`.

 ![create-workspace.png](../../static/images/aws/create-workspace.png)

-You now have everything that is required for a successful deployment of your `tailcall` on AWS Lambda.
+You now have everything required for a successful deployment of your `tailcall` server on AWS Lambda.

-### Setting up the project repo
+## Setting up the project repo

+Now you need to create a new repository on Github and use the Github action `tailcallhq/gh-action` to deploy it.
 The easiest way to get started is to create a new repository using this template repo [https://github.com/tailcallhq/deploy-tailcall](https://github.com/tailcallhq/deploy-tailcall).

 1. Go to the repo and click on `Use this template` and create a new repository.